UniversalRobots/Universal_Robots_ROS_Driver/README.md

 [![Build badge](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/workflows/Industrial%20CI%20pipeline/badge.svg?branch=master&event=push)](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/actions)

 # Universal_Robots_ROS_Driver

+> [!IMPORTANT]
+> ROS 1 is End Of Live since end of May 2025.
+This repository isn't further developed anymore.
+> Bugfixes may or may not be added to this repository.
+There are no further binary releases for any
+> ROS 1 distribution.
+If you want to use a newer version than the last one released, please either
+> build from source or use the [ROS One project](https://github.com/ros-o).

 Universal Robots have become a dominant supplier of lightweight, robotic manipulators for industry, as well as for scientific research and education.
 The Robot Operating System (ROS) has developed from a community-centered movement to a mature framework and quasi standard, providing a rich set of powerful tools for robot engineers and researchers, working in many different domains.

 <div align="center"><img src="ur_robot_driver/doc/initial_setup_images/family_photo.png" alt="Universal Robot e-Series family" style="width: 90%;"/></div>